fledge-power/contributing/CONTRIBUTING.md

 #### Technical Charter

-The Project's [Technical Charter](FledgePower%20Technical%20Charter%20-%202021-02-11.pdf) sets forth the responsibilities and procedures for technical contribution to, and oversight of, the COMPAS Project.
+The Project's [Technical Charter](FledgePower%20Technical%20Charter%20-%202021-02-11.pdf) sets forth the responsibilities and procedures for technical contribution to, and oversight of, the FledgePower Project.

 #### Committers